Skip to main content

 You can add assets to your organization from the Asset Inventory page by clicking Add assets under the search & filter box.
 You can choose to import a CSV or add a single asset.

-Note: Assets can also be added via the API.
+Note: You can also add assets via the API.

 Adding a Single Asset